raspiblitz/raspiblitz/README.md

 # RaspiBlitz

-Fastest and cheapest way to get your own Lightning Node running on a Raspberry - with a nice LCD.
+Fastest and cheapest way to get your own Lightning Node running - on a RaspberryPi with a nice LCD.

 ![RaspiBlitz](images/raspiblitz.jpg)